PX4/PX4-Devguide/en/concept/architecture.md

 the modules.
 In reality, there are many more connections than shown, and some data (e.g. for parameters) is accessed by most of the modules.

-Modules communicate with each other through the [uORB](../middleware/uorb.md) publish-subscribe message bus.
+Modules communicate with each other through a publish-subscribe message bus named [uORB](../middleware/uorb.md).
 The use of the publish-subscribe scheme means that:

-- The system is [reactive](http://www.reactivemanifesto.org) — it is
-  asynchronous and will update instantly when new data is available
+- The system is reactive — it is asynchronous and will update instantly when new data is available
 - All operations and communication are fully parallelized
 - A system component can consume data from anywhere in a thread-safe fashion